gunterhager/mz-800-emulator/README.md

 NOTE: This project has just been started, so don't expect anything useful yet.

-NOTE: the example emulators currently don't work on Linux (until sokol_app.h gets Linux support, this is currently underway)

 Build and run (exact versions of tools don't matter):

 ```bash